johanlillja/i2i/README.md

 The application is developed with MATLAB 2022a, please use this version when you test the application.
 After downloading the source code you need to add the whole folder to path, this is easily done by right clicking on the folder.
-You also need the image processing toolbox in MATLAB and the parallel computing toolbox
+You also need the image processing toolbox and the parallel computing toolbox in MATLAB.

 # Reporting problems

+Please provide a short description of the problem and try to replicate it yourself before you report it.

+In the report provide
+* version of MATLAB
+*